Alegzandra/RED-Romanian-Emotions-Dataset/REDv1/readme.md

 # Create an emotion detection model

-To try a BERT-based emotion detecton model trained on RED dataset you can train your own model using train_bert_model.py and the train/test/val split provided in RED data folder.
+To try a BERT-based emotion detecton model trained on RED dataset you can train your own model using train_bert_model.py and the train/test/val split provided in the RED data folder.

 # Credits